django-commons/django-typer/doc/source/shell_completion.rst

     ./manage.py shellcompletion install

+**The install command will list the precise edits to dotfiles and shell configuration files that it will make and ask for permission before proceeding.
+To skip the prompt use** ``--no-prompt``.

 .. note::

     The manage script may be named differently in your project - this is fine.
 The only requirement